 Remove the silicone from the soaking solution.
 If the water is cold, drain it away and add more hot water.
 Put a few drops of the dishwashing liquid on a nonabrasive sponge and scrub the silicone well.

 Do not use a scouring pad or plastic scrubber on silicone.
 Abrasive cleaners and tools will damage the surface and destroy the nonstick qualities.

 Rinse and Repeat

 Rinse the silicone piece well in hot water and dry with a microfiber cloth.
-Use your fingers to feel every inch of the surfaces.
-If the piece still feels sticky, repeat the steps or move on to a more aggressive step for cleaning.
+Use your fingers to feel every inch of the surface.
+If the piece still feels sticky, repeat the steps, or move on to a more aggressive cleaning step.

 Use Oven Heat